ELLIEAI7/Cliniscribe/desktop-app/OBS_AUTO_INSTALL_README.md

 ## 🚀 Ready to Launch!

 The automated OBS installation system is complete and working!
-Follow the payment integration guide to add billing, test the full flow, and you're ready to launch CliniScribe Pro!
+Follow the payment integration guide to add billing, test the full flow, and you're ready to launch CogniScribe Pro!

 **Questions?** Check `PAYMENT_INTEGRATION_GUIDE.md` for detailed payment setup instructions.